 I frequently get asked for help by owners of Huskies, because their dogs have turned their households into a war zone.
-They lunge, snap, snarl at their owners when they don’t want to comply to a given cue, they have become a menace in their community because they try to attack other dogs and people that approach them, and they also have become very untrustworthy because they try to control the movements of family members (other family dogs included).
+They lunge, snap, and snarl at their owners when they don’t want to comply with a given cue, they have become a menace in their community because they try to attack other dogs and people who approach them.
+They have become very untrustworthy because they try to control family members’ movements (other family dogs included).

 These dogs have become little furry dictators “barking” out the orders to everyone.
-Dominant dictator dogs like to determine where they sleep, who comes and goes from the house, and they have even claimed ownership of all toys, food, and humans.
+Dominant dictator dogs like to determine where they sleep, who comes and goes from the house, and even claimed ownership of all toys, food, and humans.
 Does this sound familiar?
 Has your dog turned into a jealous, over-protective tyrant who fiercely guards his possessions …. including YOU?
 Is this a problem?
-Yes, this is a very serious problem.
+Yes, this is a severe problem.

 Understanding How Dogs View Resources And Ownership

-Before we attempt to “fix” this problem it helps to understand the nature of the problem.
-In the natural social order of the dog world, it is perfectly reasonable and common for a dog with social ranking to get “preferred access” to resources that are viewed and understood to be scarce or valuable.
-While this behaviour fits our human definition of resource guarding, within the context of environment and societal rules of a canine pack, this behaviour is viewed neither as a problem nor an issue.
+Before we attempt to “fix” this problem, it helps to understand the problem’s nature.
+In the dog world’s natural social order, it is perfectly reasonable and typical for a dog with social ranking to get “preferred access” to viewed and understood resources to be scarce or valuable.
+While this behaviour fits our human definition of resource guarding, within the context of a canine pack’s environment and societal rules, this behaviour is viewed neither as a problem nor an issue.

-It is only when this behaviour is removed from its original environment and placed into a foreign and incompatible environment (like human society with all of its rules) does this behaviour suddenly become a problem.
-Make no mistake, a dog in human society that resource guards and manipulates humans to guard “his” property is a very volatile and dangerous dog.
+Only when this behaviour is removed from its original environment and placed into a foreign and incompatible environment does this behaviour become a problem.
+A dog that resource guards and manipulates humans to guard “his” property is a very volatile and dangerous dog in human society.
 But we humans have to understand that from a dog’s point of view, by resource guarding, he is not doing anything wrong or unnatural.
-Unfortunately, trying to convince a dog to stop a natural behaviour can be a long and challenging process.
+Unfortunately, trying to convince a dog to stop natural behaviour can be a long and challenging process.

 Stopping The Behaviour

 We cannot fix a problem unless we understand it and how it was created.
-Albert Einstein wisely pointed out that a problem could not be fixed on the same level where it was first created.
-So that means that in order to fix the dog’s behaviour issues, owners must first recognize and define the problem, understand how this situation came to be, what part they played in it’s creation, and how they continue to reinforce the behaviour.
+Albert Einstein wisely pointed out that a problem could not be fixed on the same level where it was first made.
+So that means that to improve the dog’s behaviour issues, owners must first recognise and define the problem, understand how this situation came to be, what part they played in its creation, and how they continue to reinforce the behaviour.

-Then owners make a commitment to their dog and to themselves to think, believe, act, and choose differently.
+Then, owners commit to their dog and themselves to think, believe, act, and choose differently.
 If they do not, they only serve to continue nurturing the very behaviours that created this problem in the first place.
 Sadly, many owners are in complete denial about how they could have possibly contributed to this problem.
-No one is really thrilled to hear that they created a mess (consciously or unconsciously) with their dog.
-While understanding why this is happened is important, it is equally important to focus on what you as an owner can do to fix this problem.
+No one is thrilled to hear that they created a mess (consciously or unconsciously) with their dog.
+While understanding why this happens is essential, it is equally important to focus on what you can do to fix this problem.

 Defining These Issues

-When it comes to these behavioural issues jealousy, resource of guarding, and over-protectiveness are not really interchangeable terms.
-The basis for their existence are related and rooted in commonality, but they are separate issues.
-There is a point where these separate issues do overlap and intersect with each other.
-At times this can make it difficult to know which behaviour issue you are actually dealing with.
+When it comes to these behavioural issues, jealousy, resource guarding, and over-protectiveness are not interchangeable terms.
+The basis for their existence is related and rooted in commonality, but they are separate issues.
+There is a point where these different issues do overlap and intersect with each other.
+At times this can make it challenging to know which behaviour issue you are dealing with.

 The Jealous Dog

-Jealous dogs do feel like they should be the main of focus of your attention because most likely at some point they were initially the center of all of your attention.
+Jealous dogs do feel like they should be the main focus of your attention because most likely at some point, they were initially the centre of all of your attention.
 If you lavished and indulged your dog with disproportionate amounts of constant attention and then you stopped for some reason, your dog now resents this.
-If you brought a new person or dog into the home that now also get your attention, then your dog may show jealousy.
-The basis for this behaviour is rooted in Dominance and Resource Guarding and the dog’s belief system that goes along with this situation is he believes that OWNS you and no one else should have access to you.
+If you brought a new person or dog into the home that now also get your attention, your dog might show jealousy.
+The basis for this behaviour is rooted in Dominance and Resource Guarding, and the dog’s belief system that goes along with this situation is he believes that OWNS you, and no one else should have access to you.

 The Over Protective Dog

 Unless there is a real physical threat of danger, like a charging dog or an actual physical threat from a human, there is nothing in your environment that would require your dog to protect you.
-Generally, dogs that are believed to be Over Protective are actually displaying behaviours that are Dominant, Possessive, and Jealous.
+Generally, dogs that are believed to be Over Protective are actually displaying Dominant, Possessive, and Jealous behaviours.
 What these dogs are actually doing is Resource Guarding you.

-When these dogs try and keep other dogs or people away from you, this is not done from feelings of great love or affection for you as much as it is done from feelings of guarding something they consider to be a valuable or scarce resource.
-In a nutshell, these dogs are sending a message to all interlopers to stay away from you because you are their PROPERTY and they “own” you.
-Their behaviour is shaped by the thought, “ I have this resource and I am afraid that you will take it away from me” or “ This is mine and I will not allow you take this resource away from me.”.
+When these dogs keep other dogs or people away from you, this is not done from feelings of great love or affection for you as much as it is done from guarding something they consider to be a valuable or scarce resource.
+In a nutshell, these dogs send a message to all interlopers to stay away from you because you are their PROPERTY and they “own” you.
+The thought shapes Their behaviour, “ I have this resource, and I am afraid that you will take it away from me” or “ This is mine, and I will not allow you take this resource away from me.”.

 The Resource Guarding Dog

-As already mentioned, in nature, it is perfectly natural and normal for a dominant dog to take and keep possession of items regarded as having high value without there needing to be a fight over it.
-The attention and affection of a human is considered by dogs to be a valuable resource.
-The UNDIVIDED attention and affection of a human becomes even more valuable to dogs (this overlaps into the area of Jealousy).
-While natural Resource Guarding may be considered to be a naturally occurring situation within wild dog packs, it is not something should be encourage or allowed in the dynamics of the human society or within the human family unit.
+As already mentioned, in nature, it is perfectly natural and normal for a dominant dog to take and keep possession of items regarded as having high value without there needing to be a fight over it—the attention and affection of a human being considered by dogs to be a valuable resource.
+The UNDIVIDED attention and affection of a human become even more valuable to dogs (this overlaps into the area of Jealousy).
+While natural Resource Guarding may be considered a naturally occurring situation within wild dog packs, it should not be encouraged or allowed in the dynamics of human society or within the human family unit.

 This Is Not Love

 Sadly, many people really have a hard time coming to terms with the idea that their behaviours and choices have helped create this problem in their dogs.
-Countless people have made up epic stories of love, loyalty, and heroism displayed by their dogs as an explanation for their behaviours.
-Worse yet, many people, while they admit that their dog’s “protective” behaviours causes them no end of problems, are still quick to reinforce the behaviours because they secretly are enamoured by or enjoy the idea of their dog protecting them out of a sense of great love or loyalty.
+Countless people have made up epic stories of love, loyalty, and heroism displayed by their dogs to explain their behaviours.
+Worse yet, many people, while they admit that their dog’s “protective” behaviours cause them no end of problems, are still quick to reinforce the behaviours because they secretly are enamoured by or enjoy the idea of their dog protecting them out of a sense of great love or loyalty.

 Behavioural Signs That Your Dog May Be Possessive, Jealous, or Dominant

 It is important to be able to interpret the signs of these behavioural issues.
 Many people misinterpret them and miss the signs.
-As a result they do not realize the seriousness of their dog’s behaviours.
+As a result, they do not realise the seriousness of their dog’s behaviours.

 Situational Aggression against: